G4Q95/AutoShortsWebApp/docs/progress.md

 - ✅ Server infrastructure is stable and reliable with Docker containerization
 - ✅ API standardization and documentation is completed
 - ✅ Audio controls system refactored with global state management
+- ✅ Media content is properly saved to Cloudflare R2 storage
 - 🔄 Video processing pipeline is partially implemented (40%)
 - 🔄 Advanced UI features for content editing are in early stages